cs-ieee-ist/cs-essentials/content/topics/vim/5-customization.md

 #### Some Usefull Plugins

-Here are some Vim plugins that may be usefull:
+Here are some Vim plugins that may be useful:

 1. [NERDTree](https://github.com/preservim/nerdtree) is a file system explorer for the Vim editor.
-2. [gitgutter](https://github.com/airblade/vim-gitgutter) is a Vim plugin which shows a git diff in the sign column.
+2. [gitgutter](https://github.com/airblade/vim-gitgutter) is a Vim plugin that shows a git diff in the sign column.
 It shows which lines have been added, modified, or removed.
-3. [TagList](https://github.com/vim-scripts/taglist.vim) is a source code browser plugin for Vim and provides an overview of the structure of source code files and allows you to efficiently browse through source code files for different programming languages.
+3. [TagList](https://github.com/vim-scripts/taglist.vim) is a source code browser plugin for Vim and provides an overview of the structure of the source code files and allows you to efficiently browse through source code files for different programming languages.
 4. [Lightline](https://github.com/itchyny/lightline.vim) a light and configurable statusline/tabline plugin for Vim.
-5. [Auto-Pairs](https://github.com/jiangmiao/auto-pairs) insert or delete brackets, parens, quotes in pair.
+5. [Auto-Pairs](https://github.com/jiangmiao/auto-pairs) insert or delete brackets, parens, quotes in pairs.
 6. [ack](https://github.com/mileszs/ack.vim) run your favorite search tool from Vim, with an enhanced results list.

 ### Plugin Manager